Welcome to the website of the International Society for Neonatal Screening (ISNS).

 reports.

-Rapid Publication: manuscripts are peer-reviewed and a first decision
+Rapid Publication: manuscripts are peer-reviewed and a first decision is provided to authors approximately 28.8 days after submission.

 Please consider IJNS for your next manuscript submission!!!
 ISNS members receive a 20% discount of the publication cost by indicating the ISNS membership in the cover letter.

 The location of members worldwide as of Jan.
-1, 2022, is shown in the picture on the right.
+1, 2024, is shown in the picture on the right.
 Countries/states with at least one member are shown in blue, others in grey.

 Please read this and subsequently click on the button Member application.